JeeWeetje/iot-workshop/TheThingsNetwork.md

 ![alt tag](img/msft/Picture06-decode-data-on-ttn.png)

-Now, the binary payload is not really useful in upstream.
-We want JSON.
-Therefore, we have payload functions.
+Now, the hexidecimal payload is an efficient format for LoRa communication but it is not really useful upstream.
+We want human readable JSON.
+To decode and convert the hexidecimal payload to JSON messages, we have payload functions.

 1. In the application overview, click **Payload Functions**
-2. Add the following **decoder** function to decode the two bytes back to the number of cycles completed and the current state:
+2. Add the following **decoder** function to decode the two bytes back to the decimal number of cycles completed and the current state:

     ```c
     function Decoder(bytes, port) {